marshallswain/feathers-pinia/docs/guide/use-pagination.md

 ## Return Values

-The return valueu from `usePagination` is an object containing these 9 utilities:
+The return value from `usePagination` is an object containing these 9 utilities:

 - `next() {Function}` calling `next` moves to the next page by incrementing the value of `$skip`.
 When connected to a "Next Page" button, it enables viewing the next set of results.
 - `prev() {Function}` calling `prev` moves to the previous page by decreasing `$skip`.
 When connected to a `Previous Page" button, it enables viewing the previous set of results.